flintlib/arb/doc/source/arb_hypgeom.rst

     series together with argument reduction.
 If *reciprocal* is set, the reciprocal gamma function is computed instead.

-.. function:: int arb_hypgeom_gamma_taylor(arb_t res, const arb_t x, slong prec)
+.. function:: int arb_hypgeom_gamma_taylor(arb_t res, const arb_t x,int reciprocal,  slong prec)

-    Attempts to compute the gamma function of *x* using Taylor series.
+    Attempts to compute the gamma function of *x* using Taylor series together with argument reduction.
 This is only supported if *x* and *prec* are both small enough.
 If successful, returns 1; otherwise, does nothing and returns 0.
+If *reciprocal* is set, the reciprocal gamma function is computed instead.

 .. function:: void arb_hypgeom_gamma(arb_t y, const arb_t x, slong prec)